Who Is Chris Brown?

 Singer Christopher Maurice Brown was born on May 5, 1989, in Tappahannock, Virginia.
-Brown is known for his smooth voice, amazing dance moves, boy-next-door charm and controversy surrounding his physical assault of former girlfriend Rihanna.
+Brown became known for his smooth voice, amazing dance moves, boy-next-door charm and controversy surrounding his physical assault of former girlfriend Rihanna.
 Growing up in a small town of roughly 2,000 people, Brown enjoyed singing in his church choir and was inspired by such musical artists as Sam Cooke, Stevie Wonder and Michael Jackson.
-He also showed off his dance prowess by imitating the dance moves of another one of his idols, Usher.
+He also showed off his dance prowess by imitating the moves of another one of his idols, Usher.

 Brown was discovered by Tina Davis, who was working for Def Jam Recordings at the time.
 "The first thing that hit me was his unique voice," Davis told Billboard magazine.
 "I thought 'This kid is a star.'"
 Davis eventually became his manager and helped him land a deal with Jive Records, which had developed other young acts such as Britney Spears and 'N Sync and was home to other hip-hop and R & B stars such as R. Kelly, Usher and Kanye West.
 At the time of deal, Brown was only 15 years old.

 Brown's self-titled album was released in November 2005 and quickly found its way into the charts.
 Working with established producers and songwriters, he had a No. 1 hit with "Run It!," which was co-written by Scott Storch and Sean Garrett.
 The track also featured a guest appearance by rapper Juelz Santana.
 More hits followed, including "Yo (Excuse Me Miss)" and "Gimme That," which was written by Garrett and Storch.
-While many of the songs have a hip-hop influence, Brown's voice has a classic R&B sound.
-And just like many other teenagers, dating and girls figure prominently in his songs.
-He has sometimes been compared to Michael Jackson because of his dual talents as a singer and dancer.

 The album brought Brown two Grammy Award nominations, for Best New Artist and Best R&B Contemporary Album.
-While he did not win, he showed the audience at the Grammy Awards just how talented he was by holding his own while performing with two R&B legends, Lionel Richie and Smokey Robinson.
+While he did not win, he showed the audience at the Grammy Awards just how talented he was by holding his own while performing with R&B legends Lionel Richie and Smokey Robinson.
 Brown went on to receive a number of other awards, including an NAACP Image Award for Outstanding New Artist.
 With a large following of young fans, it was no surprise when he won a Teen Choice Award for Choice Music Breakout Artist Male.

 In 2006, Brown went out on the road for his Up Close & Personal tour.
 He played more than 30 concerts in cities across the country.
 While he enjoyed playing live, it was not without its hazards.
 "Once during a show, I reached out to touch these girls' hands, and they pulled me off the stage," Brown told CosmoGirl magazine.